elianakrakov/elianakrakov/_posts/2021-02-02-datacollection.md

-Both viles were supposed to have the same amout of powder in them.
-We recieved 4 viles, each (supposedly) containing 125 $$\mu g$$.
+Both viles were supposed to have the same amount of powder in them.
+We received 4 viles, each (supposedly) containing 125 $$\mu g$$.
 I scraped enough of the powder out to fill a vile.

-Originally we thought we saw scattering from the tau sample but it turned out that it was just scattering off of the tip.
+Originally we thought we saw scattering from the tau sample, but it turned out that it was just scattering off of the tip.

 ## alpha synuclein
 meanwhile ... our 1000 $$\mu g$$ of alpha synuclein were perfectly normal ...
 ## amyloid beta